ajlitzin/ovn-bgp-vagrants/spine-leaf-test/INSTALL-README.md

 sudo apt install python3.8-distutils
 `

 * I ran the install_devstack master script from the blog which failed, but did produce an edited version of local.conf .
-Following the devstack wiki i cloned the devstack repo.
+Following the Devstack wiki I cloned the Devstack repo.
 Instead of hand editing a new local.conf, i just copied over the one that ahd been previously generated and ran the stack.sh script.
 This errored out because it claimed it had not been tested on ubuntu Focal (20.04) and that if I wanted to continue I had to set the Force env var

 `
 export FORCE=yes